absmach/magistrala-docs/docs/dev-guide.md

 #### PostgreSQL

-Magistrala uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).
+SuperMQ uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).
 It expects that PostgreSQL DB is installed, set up and running on the local system.

 Information how to set-up (prepare) PostgreSQL database can be found [here][postgres-roles], and it is done by executing following commands: